 What is lampwork?

-Lampwork beads are created individually by melting narrow rods of glass in the flame of a torch.
-The molten glass is wound around a thin length of stainless steel or mandrel.
+Lampwork beads are created individually by melting rods of glass in the flame of an oxygen-propane surface mix torch.
+The molten glass is wound around a mandrel – a thin length of stainless steel.
 The space occupied by the mandrel becomes the hole, through the bead, when the bead is removed from it.
 Turning the mandrel, and holding it in different positions, allows gravity to help the bead take form; tools are also used to push and pull the glass beads into shape.